Find out about your Student visa and how to use it.

 - visa restrictions - these say what you can and cannot do in the UK.
 This includes work conditions.
 Students studying at degree level or above should have permission to work 20 hours per week in term time

-- immigration status – your visa type should be Student
+- immigration status – your visa type should be Student.
+This also includes if you have problems seeing your eVisa or the status being shown

 - valid until date (visa expiry date).
 See our information on receiving your visa for details on how long your Student visa should last.